modir/laminas-book/docs/doctrine.md

 default repository class.
 Custom repository is a class extended from `EntityRepository` class.
 It is typically used when you need to encapsulate complex DQL queries and search logic in a single place in your code.

+!!! note
-> It is also possible to put the DQL queries to controller class, but that would make controllers "fat".
+    It is also possible to put the DQL queries to controller class, but that would make controllers "fat".
     Since we use MVC pattern, we strive to avoid that.

+!!! note "What is DQL?"
-> DQL is similar to SQL in sense that it allows to write and execute queries to database, but the result of a query is an array of objects rather than an array of table rows.
+    DQL is similar to SQL in sense that it allows to write and execute queries to database, but the result of a query is an array of objects rather than an array of table rows.
 For more information on DQL and its usage examples, please refer to this [page](http://docs.doctrine-project.org/en/latest/reference/dql-doctrine-query-language.html).

 For our *Blog* sample web application, we need a custom repository which allows to find published posts having at least one tag (to calculate total count of tagged posts), and, to find published posts filtered by particular tag.
 We plan to encapsulate this search logic into the custom `PostRepository` repository.

+!!! note
-> Doctrine works with custom repositories transparently.
+    Doctrine works with custom repositories transparently.
 This means, that you retrieve the repository from `EntityManager` as usual and still can use its `findBy()`, `findOneBy()` and other methods.

 Create the *PostRepository.php* file inside the *Repository* directory under the module's source directory.
 Below, you can find the code of `PostRepository` class that has two public methods: